Gold Coast 2018 Commonwealth Games

 Athlete Eilidh Doyle and triathlete Vicky Holland, who both won silver in Australia, were joined on court by British Swimming National Centre stars Siobhan-Marie O’Connor, James Guy, Cameron Kurle and Chloe Tutton plus University of Bath student-swimmer Anna Hopkin – they won 11 medals between them, including five for Guy and 200m individual medley gold for O’Connor.

 They were interviewed by on-court presenters Kate Grey and Samantha Murray, the Olympic modern pentathlon silver-medallist.
 Watch the parade here…

 As part of the build-up to the Gold Coast 2018 Commonwealth Games and the Commonwealth Heads of Government Meeting in London, the University of Bath played host to the UK’s first Commonwealth Big Lunch on March 13, 2018.

 More than 130 guests, including five-time Olympic medallist and UK Sport Chair Dame Katherine Grainger, gathered at the Sports Training Village to give a rousing send-off to the 30 University-based athletes who will be competing in Australia.

 Click here to find out more about the Commonwealth Big Lunch or watch the video above.

 Two Games, One Base

-Demonstrating the depth and range of outstanding sporting talent at the University of Bath is the fact that athletes from both the Gold Coast 2018 Commonwealth Games and PyeongChang 2018 Winter Olympic Games have been preparing alongside each other to take on the world.
+Demonstrating the depth and range of outstanding sporting talent at the University of Bath is the fact that athletes from both the Gold Coast 2018 Commonwealth Games and PyeongChang 2018 Winter Olympic Games prepared alongside each other to take on the world.

 Skeleton bronze-medallist Laura Deas said: “It’s fantastic to train with people from other sports – we know what we do, and we do it very well, but it’s inspiring to watch other athletes come into the gym and train in a very different way.”